damien-white/elucidate/CONTRIBUTING.md

 ### Set up

-This is no different than other Rust projects.
+This is no different from other Rust projects.

 ```shell
 git clone https://github.com/dark-fusion/elucidate